 Above you, an endless canvas of stars is scattered across the sky as your Southland stargazing experience bursts into full celestial bloom.

-The Southland region is known for amazing views with its seemingly endless daytime sky that turns into a stargazer's paradise by night.
-From Fiordland in the west to Stewart Island/Rakiura in the south, our region offers one of the darkest locations in the world to view the night sky - as the centre of the galaxy passes almost directly over your head.
+Murihiku Southland is known for amazing views with its seemingly endless daytime sky that turns into a stargazer's paradise by night.
+From Te Rua-o-te-Moko Fiordland in the west to Rakiura Stewart Island in the south, our region offers one of the darkest locations in the world to view the night sky - as the centre of the galaxy passes almost directly over your head.

 Stargazing embodies natural wonder and thousands of years of scientific and cultural learning.
 For centuries we've looked upward for enjoyment, direction, instruction, and inspiration.
 Observing the sky above not only lets you reconnect with something of possible deeper meaning but also provides a fascinating sense of perspective about our place in the universe.